miklevin/MikeLev.in/_posts/2023-05-24-read-book-of-5-rings-and-the-art-of-war-then-do-the-opposite.md

 different than what you think at first, and even more important to understand.

-I remember the first time I read someone putting down this Batman-complex mentality for the first time, and it was Mr. Could-have-been-Google himself, Seth Godin.
+I remember the first time I read someone putting down this Batman-complex mentality, and it was Mr. Could-have-been-Google himself, Seth Godin.
+Seth is a marketing genius and another one of those bald guys of tech.
 Yes, he wrote the Purple Cow.
 The book, and not the poem.
 But if you were to ask me so, read both.
 You ought to know 'em.

 You will have enemies.
 You will have people who hate you just because you're the best swordfighter in the world.
 You will ***especially*** have enemies if